Lauren Fenmore

-Lauren Fenmore is a fictional character from The Young and the Restless, an American soap opera on the CBS network.
+Lauren Fenmore is a fictional character from The Young and the Restless and The Bold and the Beautiful, American soap operas on the CBS network.
 Introduced by William J. Bell, the character made her debut during the episode airing on January 25, 1983, portrayed by Tracey E. Bregman.
 In 1992, Bregman brought the character to The Bold and the Beautiful, resulting in her migrating there fully in 1995.
 In 2000, Bregman returned to The Young and the Restless, remaining on a recurring status.

 The character was first married to private investigator Paul Williams (Doug Davidson) for two years.
 Much of Lauren's history on both soap operas revolves around her rivalry with villain Sheila Carter (Kimberlin Brown).
 They first fought over Scott Grainger (Peter Barton) in the early 1990s, with a love triangle forming around the three characters.
 The character was married to Scott twice and shares a son with him, Scotty (Blair Redford).
 Lauren has had numerous other storylines with Sheila throughout the years.

-In 2007, the character killed a woman claiming to be Sheila in self-defense.
+In 2007, the character supposedly killed a woman claiming to be Sheila in self-defense.
 Lauren also has a long-running romantic history with Michael Baldwin (Christian LeBlanc), whom she married in 2005.
 They share a son together, Fenmore Baldwin (Max Ehrich/Zach Tinker).
 In 2010, Bregman portrayed dual roles as Lauren and Sheila's previously unheard of sister, Sarah Smythe, who was also killed by Lauren in self-defense.
 In 2013, after twelve years on a recurring status, Bregman was placed back on contract with the series.
 The actress has been positively received for her portrayal, which has garnered numerous Daytime Emmy Award and Soap Opera Digest Award nominations.